raydac/jprol/README.md

 How to use from Java
 =====================
 ## Technical requirements
 The Engine needs Java version 1.6+.
-For development I use NetBeans?
-7.4-8.0 and all GUI forms developed in NetBeans? editor.
-The Engine actively uses stack but very very deep recursion can make troubles and even crash or hang JVM!
+For development I use NetBeans IDE 7.4+ and all GUI forms developed with the NetBeans GUI Form  editor. **NB!
+The Engine doesn't have any optimizations for work with recursion so that a deep recursion can throw StackOverFlow, in the case the only way to resolve the situation is to increase allowed JVM stack depth through JVM -Xss option, like `-Xss5m` but it will increase JVM memory consumption!**

 ## Start in GUI mode
 To start the GUI editor you can use below CLI commands